Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of Classical States: Exact Linearization

 \begin{thm} Consider a Lagrangian control system (\ref{lag_sys_class}) with a flat output $y=\varphi(q,v,u,u_{[1]},\ldots)$.
 The parameterization of the system variables $(q,v,u)$ by the flat output $y$ is of the form

-For the special case with $m=n-1$ control inputs and a configuration flat output (\ref{flat_output}), the parameterizing map (\ref{para_map}) has the following properties: \begin{enumerate}[label=\roman*)] \item The multi-index $R=(r^1,\ldots,r^{n-1})$ meets \mbox{$2 \leq R \leq 4$}. \item The parameterization (\ref{para_map_q}) depends explicitly on the second-order time derivative of at least one \mbox{component} of the flat output (\ref{flat_output}). \item The third-order and fourth-order time derivatives of these components of the flat output (from property ii) appear explicitly in the parameterizations (\ref{para_map_v}) and (\ref{para_map_u}), respectively. \end{enumerate} \end{thm} \begin{pf} Let $R$ be the minimal multi-index as in Definition \ref{def_1}.
+For the special case with $m=p-1$ control inputs and a configuration flat output (\ref{flat_output}), the parameterizing map (\ref{para_map}) has the following properties: \begin{enumerate}[label=\roman*)] \item The multi-index $R=(r^1,\ldots,r^{p-1})$ meets \mbox{$2 \leq R \leq 4$}. \item The parameterization (\ref{para_map_q}) depends explicitly on the second-order time derivative of at least one \mbox{component} of the flat output (\ref{flat_output}). \item The third-order and fourth-order time derivatives of these components of the flat output (from property ii) appear explicitly in the parameterizations (\ref{para_map_v}) and (\ref{para_map_u}), respectively. \end{enumerate} \end{thm} \begin{pf} Let $R$ be the minimal multi-index as in Definition \ref{def_1}.
 Then, the parameterization of the system variables $(q,v,u)$ of a configuration flat Lagrangian control system (\ref{lag_sys_class}) is given by Given the structure of (\ref{lag_sys_class}), we know that the parameterization $F_v$ of the generalized velocities is related to the parameterization $F_q$ of the generalized coordinates by

-with $i=1,\ldots,n$ and $j=1,\ldots,n-1$.
-Since $R$ is the unique and minimal multi-index corresponding to the parameterizing map (\ref{para_map_def_0}), it follows that $F_v$ cannot explicitly depend on time derivatives of $y$ up to the order $R$ or higher.
-Consequently, as indicated by (\ref{calc_F_v_0}), $F_q$ cannot explicitly depend on time derivatives of $y$ up to the order $R-1$ or higher, but $F_q$ must explicitly depend on $y_{[R-2]}$.
-Otherwise, $F_v$ would not depend on time derivatives of $y$ up to the order $R-1$, and $R$ would not be minimal.
+with $i=1,\ldots,p$ and $j=1,\ldots,p-1$.
+Since $R$ is the unique and minimal multi-index corresponding to the parameterizing map (\ref{para_map_def_0}), it follows that $F_v$ cannot explicitly depend on time derivatives of $y$ of the order $R$ or higher.
+Consequently, as indicated by (\ref{calc_F_v_0}), $F_q$ cannot explicitly depend on time derivatives of $y$ of the order $R-1$ or higher.
+However, $F_q$ must explicitly depend on $y_{[R-2]}$.
+Otherwise, $F_v$ would not depend on time derivatives of $y$ up to the order $R-1$, and thus $R$ would not be minimal.

-We consider configuration flat Lagrangian control systems (\ref{lag_sys_class}) with $m=n-1$ inputs.
+We consider configuration flat Lagrangian control systems (\ref{lag_sys_class}) with $m=p-1$ inputs.
 Note that the multi-index $R$ is independent of the choice of coordinates on $\T(\Qm)$.
 Let us first substitute the parameterization (\ref{para_map_q}) of the generalized coordinates $q$ into the right-hand side of the diffeomorphism (\ref{trf_1}).
-Subsequently, we apply (\ref{calc_F_v_0}) for calculating the parameterization $F_{\bar{v}}$ of the transformed velocities based on $F_{\bar{q}}$ and obtain
+Subsequently, we apply (\ref{calc_F_v_0}) for calculating the parameterization $F_{\bar{v}}$ of the transformed velocities based on $F_{\bar{q}}$.
+Accordingly, we obtain the flat parameterization of the transformed coordinates $(\bar{q}, \bar{v})$: